Pathways in Education Program | College of Education

 What is the Pathways in Education Program?

-This project is a collaborative partnership between Springfield, Eugene and Bethel School Districts; the University of Oregon; Pacific University; and Bushnell University.
-These six organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.
+This project is a collaborative partnership between Pacific University, local school districts, community colleges, and partner universities These organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.
 The project consists of four distinct focus areas including recruitment-selection, clinical practice, hiring-placement, and mentoring-induction.
 Taken together, the four areas and the proposed links within our project design yield the opportunity both to eliminate the gap between our changing student demographic and the demographic of our teaching staff while producing high quality teachers.
-It is our intent, when fully implemented, to work with over 50 student teachers per year and to eliminate the persistent diversity gap in our teaching staff within the next ten years.
+It is our intent, when fully implemented, to work with over 50 student teachers per year and to eliminate the persistent identity gap in our teaching staff within the next ten years.

 Why do we need the Pathways in Education Program?